Colman Leadership Program

 - Learning skills of integration and synthesis

 The January offering of the Colman Leadership Program is open only to Ph.D. students in Engineering and related STEM graduate fields.
 The online application for the January program opens in November.
 The June offering of the program is open to all Ph.D. students across all graduate fields who will have completed their third year of graduate school by the commencement of the program.
-The online application of rthe June program opens in late April.
+The online application for the June program opens in late April.